Horses in warfare: Training and deployment

 The oldest known manual on training horses for chariot warfare was written c.
 1350 BC by the Hittite horsemaster, Kikkuli.
 An ancient manual on the subject of training riding horses, particularly for the Ancient Greek cavalry is Hippike (On Horsemanship) written about 360 BC by the Greek cavalry officer Xenophon. and another early text was that of Kautilya, written about 323 BC.

 Whether horses were trained to pull chariots, to be ridden as light or heavy cavalry, or to carry the armoured knight, much training was required to overcome the horse's natural instinct to flee from noise, the smell of blood, and the confusion of combat.
 They also learned to accept any sudden or unusual movements of humans while using a weapon or avoiding one.
 Horses used in close combat may have been taught, or at least permitted, to kick, strike, and even bite, thus becoming weapons themselves for the warriors they carried.
+Equine animals also have a high tolerance for pain and will often conceal injuries to continue tasks, making them especially valuable during warfare.

 In most cultures, a war horse used as a riding animal was trained to be controlled with limited use of reins, responding primarily to the rider's legs and weight.
 The horse became accustomed to any necessary tack and protective armour placed upon it, and learned to balance under a rider who would also be laden with weapons and armour.
 Developing the balance and agility of the horse was crucial.
 The origins of the discipline of dressage came from the need to train horses to be both obedient and manoeuvrable.
 The Haute ecole or "High School" movements of classical dressage taught today at the Spanish Riding School have their roots in manoeuvres designed for the battlefield.
 However, the airs above the ground were unlikely to have been used in actual combat, as most would have exposed the unprotected underbelly of the horse to the weapons of foot soldiers.

 Horses used for chariot warfare were not only trained for combat conditions, but because many chariots were pulled by a team of two to four horses, they also had to learn to work together with other animals in close quarters under chaotic conditions.